A New Language in Storm

 Note: As mentioned earlier, if you have installed Storm in your home directory, you can place the

-instead.
-This makes Storm load the package demo
+entire demo directory inside root/lang instead.
+This makes Storm load the package demo by

 instead.